 first nation tribes

-We cannot run a business so dedicated to land stewardship without fully recognizing the original people who thrived here.
+As a baking school so dedicated to connecting students to the land, we must recognize the original people who thrived here.
 Before they were forcibly removed, members of the Chinook, Multnomah, Clackamas and other tribes made their home along the Willamette and Columbia Rivers.
 In the summertime, people would camp out together to take advantage of the bountiful natural resources.

 In the mid 1800's and through the 1960's, Indigenous people were systematically eliminated using territorial and federal policies, the spread of disease and forced removal.
 In some areas, 9 out of 10 Indigenous people were killed.
 In the 1950's over one third of Indigenous people were relocated into seven major cities, Portland, Oregon being one of them.